 Event 5.
 (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
-PFA confirms to the operator that it has entered the forward phase by playing a conductor voice yelling "All Aboard!"
+PFA confirms to the operator that it has entered the forward phase by playing a conductor voice velling "All Aboard!"
 Immediately after playing "all aboard", the sound of the doors closing is heard.
 Within two seconds of the doors closing, the locomotive bell begins chiming and the air compressor pumps start.
-After ring another 7 chimes before automatically turning off.
-Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+After approximately 7 chimes of the bell, the Interrupt Throttle To Enter The Next Phase eren (i) engine automatically begins moving out in NI N the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
+Once the bell turns off the Listen For The Conductor To Say ... operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.